sustrik/grison/README.md

 }
 ```

-The data structures above produce the following JSON output:
+The data structures above can produce, for example, the following JSON:

 ```json
 {